profjsb/my-content/content/authors/josh/_index.md

   - course: AB in Astrophysics and Astronomy and Physics
     institution: Harvard College
     year: 1996

+speaking:
+- In the interest of fostering diverse representation, before inviting me to speak at a conferences, I ask that organizers pay particular attention to attracting women and those from underrepresented groups to be on the panel(s)/speaker list.
+I've served on too many academic and industry panels where the representation of such groups was nil or close to zero.
+If logistics work out, I'd be happy to participate so long as there are some assurances that it will be a diverse group on stage.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons